JOIN LOGIN JOIN

 Best Warhammer Art Best Warhammer Art 2

-Much like the painting styles of the miniatures themselves, Warhammer art is emblematic of distinct eras.
-Early army books, Codexes, and boxed sets were radiant with colour and character – like the cover art from the fifth, sixth, seventh, and eighth editions of Warhammer Fantasy Battle.
+Just like how miniature painting styles change over time, Warhammer art totally reflects the vibe of each era.
+Those old-school army books, Codexes, and boxed sets?
+Bursting with color and personality, especially the cover art from the fifth through eighth editions of Warhammer Fantasy Battle.
+Pure nostalgia fuel.

 Some of the old-school fantasy art is so amazing and really got a lot of people into the hobby!